Jacquelyn Barrett: Life after law enforcement

-In 2008, Barrett began teaching criminology as an adjunct professor at the University of West Georgia and Spelman College in Atlanta.
+In 2008, Barrett began teaching criminology as an adjunct professor at the University of West Georgia and at Spelman College.
 In 2012, it was reported that she also taught at the Fulton Leadership Academy, and focused on STEM programs for young boys.
 In March 2021, she received a Legacy Award from the Fulton County Sheriff's Office for her lifetime of contributions.

 Personal life

 Jacquelyn H. Barrett became Jackie Barrett-Washington when she married Gene Washington.
 She has two children, Kimberly and Alan, and five grandchildren.
-Barrett has always been involved in the Christian faith, and has worked for and attended Cascade United Methodist Church.
+Barrett is a Christian and belongs to Cascade United Methodist Church.